alanmitchell/bmon/docs/source/bmon-architecture.rst

-To use a different database technology, the only part of the BMON application that would need to be changed is the ``bmsdata.py`` module, as all access to the database occurrs through that module.
+To use a different database technology, the only part of the BMON application that would need to be changed is the ``bmsdata.py`` module, as all access to the database occurs through that module.

 Report/Chart Creation
 ---------------------